-The different sorts of medications prescribed by a mental state professional are:
+The different sorts of medications prescribed by a mental health professional are:

 Leading a healthy lifestyle can reduce the danger of getting a panic attack.
 Maintaining a healthy diet, getting enough sleep, and having healthy interactions with family & friends have proven to be effective against panic attacks.

 Panic Disorder: When Fear Overwhelms. (n.d.).
 National Institute of Mental Health (NIMH).
 Retrieved July 19, 2022, from https://www.nimh.nih.gov/health/publications/panic-disorder-when-fear-overwhelms